ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # Security Considerations

-As this document covers the Digital Map concepts, requirements, and use cases, there is no specific security considerations.
+As this document covers the SIMAP concepts, requirements, and use cases, there is no specific security considerations.
 However, the RFC 8345 Security Considerations aspects will be useful when designing the solution.

 # IANA Considerations